-Biden administration tries to get control of border, story
+Biden aims to prevent border crossings from swamping agenda

 The White House also points to Biden’s decision to deploy the Federal Emergency Management Agency to support efforts to process the growing number of unaccompanied migrant children arriving at the border.

-Mayorkas appeared on “Fox News Sunday,” ABC’s “This Week,” CNN’s “State of the Union” and NBC’s “Meet the Press,” while McCaul was on ABC.
+Mayorkas appeared on Fox, ABC’s “This Week,” CNN’s “State of the Union” and NBC’s “Meet the Press,” while McCaul was on ABC and Durbin on CNN.